DanGrew/Nuts/README.md

 A very big frustration of mine... rice!
 Why do they not jsut tell you the damn calories in an understandable form, why do I need a calculator!?!
 Here's a simple dry weight tool to do the calculations for you.

 ![Tools](/nuts/documentation/images/dry-weight-calculator.png)

+# Saving and Loading

+I have only implemented what I've needed and I've kept it simple.
+The system loads from predefined files (located with the jar) on start up, no real need to load after that.
+Save is NOT automatic and saves EVERYTHING.
+Every time you make a change and want to keep it, just hit save at the top - easy.
+All data is stored in json files so you can reuse the data for anything you like.
+There are tons of random strings in the data, these are just unique ids to separate objects in the system - no name clashes!
+All data is your own and nothing to do with me :).